 Comic books, as we know them today, are one of the few truly American art forms.
 When it works, it perfectly marries the fields of the visual arts and writing in a way that cannot be duplicated in any other art form.
 But like much of art, lots of people think they can do it but it takes skill, dedication, knowledge and practice to do it well.
 Thankfully, there is a small but growing cottage industry of writers and creators that have produced books that demystify the process of creating comics and help foster the next potential superstar through guidance.
 Here are ten of the best “How To” books on the process and magic of creating comics.

-Understanding Comics is a departure from the traditional “How To” format because it is also itself, a comic.
+"Understanding Comics" is a departure from the traditional how-to guide format because it is also itself, a comic.
 All the lessons and discussions are presented in a visual form with captions and/or dialogue balloons.
-Understanding Comics is a great place to begin our list as it takes an academic approach to the medium as an art form and as a means of communication.
+"Understanding Comics" is a great place to begin our list as it takes an academic approach to the medium as an art form and as a means of communication.
 The book details the vocabulary, traditions and format of the comics medium along with the variety of ways that these elements can be used.
-Author and artist Scott McCloud is considered by some fans to be the “Aristotle of Comics” for his extensive examination and exploration of the comic form.
+Author and artist Scott McCloud is considered by some fans to be the 'Aristotle of Comics' for his extensive examination and exploration of the comic form.

 "How to Draw Comics The Marvel Way" by Stan Lee and John Buscema

 One of many books created by the phenomenally talented artist and instructor, Burne Hogarth, Dynamic Figure Drawing is the absolute textbook for anyone who ever wanted to learn to draw the human figure realistically and with amazing clarity and motion that just leaps off the page.
 By providing sequential artists with a fine arts level introduction to drawing the figure from every conceivable point of view, Hogarth distilled years of teaching into the ultimate reference guide.

 Will Eisner is considered the grandfather of the sequential form.
 Although best known for his seminal comic series, The Spirit, Eisner has created works that explore and expand what is possible in the form.
-In the Comics and Sequential Art book and its companion Graphic Storytelling and the Visual Narrative there are a number of essays that explain and detail all the nuances of graphic storytelling and the sequential arts.
+In the "Comics and Sequential Art" book released in 1985, and its companion "Graphic Storytelling & The Visual Narrative" there are a number of essays that explain and detail all the nuances of graphic storytelling and the sequential arts.
 Rather than doing a straight how to draw approach, Eisner uses different chapters to cover different aspects of the comic creating process.

 Prolific writer Brian Michael Bendis has done one of the most requested and potentially impossible to create instructional books with this one.
 Here, he produced an actual book on the process of comic book writing.
 Bendis takes us behind the proverbial curtain and forces the reader to not only examine the process of writing but also asks why a writer writes and why a writer would want to write comics.
 Bendis examines the fact that the process of comic writing is in fact a collaboration in which the writer is writing to the artist first and it is only their collaboration that the comic reader sees.
 Bendis deftly breaks down the entire comic into its component parts and examines the people and processes of each.
-Then he does the one thing that so many “How To” books shy away from, he explores the business of writing and being a working comic book writer.
+Then he does the one thing that so many how-to books shy away from, he explores the business of writing and being a working comic book writer.
 Bendis is a writer at the top of his game in the industry and this book is a virtual historical document detailing his process of getting there.

-The Complete Guide to Self-Publishing Comics: How to Create and Sell Comic Books, Manga, and Webcomics" by Comfort Love and Adam Withers
+"The Complete Guide to Self-Publishing Comics: How to Create and Sell Comic Books, Manga, and Webcomics" by Comfort Love and Adam Withers

 The Complete Guide to Self Publishing Comics is written and illustrated by my comic creating friends Comfort Love and Adam Wither and it is indeed an accomplishment for the relatively new but most definitely industry savvy pair!
 These two created this book as they create their comics… together.
 And together, they created a book that, if you follow its tenets, learn its lessons, and pay attention to its Pro Tips; then it will be almost impossible for you to fail at publishing your own comic masterpiece.
 The book deftly covers every aspect of the comic process and shines a light of equal importance on every step of the process, including the often-dreaded aspects of the business and marketing side.
 The pair doesn’t sugar coat anything but instead gives a real world look at the world of comics by two people who have earned their stripes in the trenches of impending deadlines and long comic show weekends.